 - uncommon (more than 1 but less than 10 animals in 1,000 animals treated)

 - rare (more than 1 but less than 10 animals in 10,000 animals treated)

 - very rare (less than 1 animal in 10,000 animals treated, including isolated reports).

 Special precautions for use in animals

 If adverse reactions occur, treatment should be discontinued and the advice of a veterinarian should be sought.

 Avoid use in very severely dehydrated, hypovolaemic or hypotensive animals which require parenteral rehydration, as there may be a potential risk of renal toxicity.

 In case of inadequate relief of pain when used in the treatment of equine colic, careful re-evaluation of the diagnosis should be made as this could indicate the need for surgical intervention.

-Horses: Meat and offal: 5 days.
-Not authorised for use in horses producing milk for human consumption
+Not authorised to use in horses producing milk for human consumption.